 Neutering your pet is a surgical procedure to prevent breeding.
-If you decide to go through with this procedure, the age to do it at varies between cats, dogs and also between the breed of your pet – especially when it comes to dogs.
+If you decide to go through with this procedure, the age to do it at varies between cats, dogs, and also between the breed of your pet – especially when it comes to dogs.

-In males, the testicles get the dreaded snip – don’t worry, he’ll be under general anaesthetic and none the wiser.
+In males, the testicles get the dreaded snip – don’t worry, he’ll be under general anesthetic and none the wiser.
 Females have their ovaries and womb removed so she’ll no longer be able to get pregnant.
 She’ll also be season-free which saves countless messy weeks for your female.